-The degree also qualifies you for an academic career in the fields of German Studies, Economics or Business Administration.
+The degree also qualifies you for an academic career in the fields of German studies, economics or business administration.

-To study Economics as your specialist subject, you should be good at math and find statistics and politics interesting.
-To study Business Administration as your specialist subject, you should be good at math and find marketing, management, and business ethics interesting.
+To study Economics as your combination major, you should be very good at math and find statistics and politics interesting.
+To study Business Administration as your combination major, you should be good at math and find marketing, management, and business ethics fascinating.
 You should also be able to learn and apply course content quickly.

 The University of Mannheim is part of a global network.
-The School of Humanities is partners with over 140 universities worldwide, and, in collaboration with the International Office, can help you plan a period of study abroad.
+The School of Humanities is partners with over 150 universities worldwide, and, in collaboration with the International Office, can help you plan a period of study abroad.
 We recommend that students go abroad during the fourth or fifth subject-specific semester, but it is possible to make individual arrangements.
 Studying abroad is optional, and is encouraged by the School.

 The following degree programs are partly or fully available in English: